deterbold/CdP/content/authors/01_Template for new users/_index.md

 - name:
   url:

-# Short bio (displayed in user profile at end of posts)
-bio:

 # Interests (add after the '-'), remove any extra '-' you are not using
 interests:
 - your interest here